tensorfuse/tensorfuse-examples/README.md

 # tensorfuse-examples
 List of popular open-source models deployed on AWS using Tensorfuse.

 You can run them directly on GPU instances or deploy using the `tensorkube` runtime.
-The models will be served as an API that will autoscale wrt the traffic you get.
+The model will be served as an API that will autoscale wrt the traffic you get.

 # Usage
 Pre-requisite: